singnet/das-query-engine/docs/DAS-Overview.md

 The __Query Engine__ is where global queries are processed.
 These are queries for specific atoms or sets of atoms that satisfies some criteria, including pattern matching.
-When making a query, the user can specify whether only local atoms should be considered or whether atoms in a remote DAS should be searched as well.
-If that's the case, the Query Engine connects to a remote OpenFaaS server to make the queries in the remote DAS and return a answer which is a proper combination of local and remote information.
-For instance, if there're different versions of the same atom in local and remote DAS, the local version is returned.
+When making a query, the user can specify whether only local atoms should be considered or whether atoms in remote DASs should be searched as well.
+If that's the case, the Query Engine connects to the remote OpenFaaS servers to make the queries in the remote DASs and return a answer which is a proper combination of local and remote information.
+For instance, if there're different versions of the same atom in local and one of the remote DASs, the local version is returned.

 Both engines use the __Cache__ in order to make queries involving a remote DAS faster.
 The DAS' cache is not exactly like a traditional memory or disc cache,